 It’s easy to reset your AirPods and the process takes less than a minute.
-You should reset your AirPods if you’re preparing to sell your AirPods or if they are having any issues.
+You should reset your AirPods if you’re preparing to sell your AirPods or if they’re having issues.

-Resetting your AirPods, AirPods 2, AirPods Pro, or AirPods Max returns them to their factory settings.
+Resetting your AirPods, AirPods 2, AirPods 3, AirPods Pro, or AirPods Max returns them to their factory settings.
 The next time you open your AirPods next to an iPhone or iPad you’ll be prompted to set them up as if they were brand new.

 Before you take the following steps, note that once you go through this process, your AirPods will no longer recognize devices linked to your iCloud account.

 How to Reset AirPods